XueZeyue/XueZeyue.github.io/_pages/about.md

 Hello, I'm Zeyue Xue, a first-year PhD student in the Computer Science Department of The University of Hong Kong, advised by Prof. Ping Luo and co-advised by Prof. Wenping Wang (ACM Fellow).

 My research interests lie in large-scale deep learning and AIGC foundation models.
-My paper on training Faster R-CNN in a few minutes has garnered significant coverage in many famous Chinese media.
-Besides, I serve as a core researcher and developer in Sensetime's Basemodel team.
-We are committed to designing and optimizing huge vision-language neural network (diffusion models and ChatGPT-style products),  **and I'm responsible for pretraining and optimizing AIGC foundation models (including  training acceleration, scalable network architecture design, image super-resolution, image quality optimization, etc).**
+I also serve as a core researcher and developer in SenseTime's Basemodel team.
+We are committed to designing and optimizing huge vision-language neural network (diffusion models and ChatGPT-style products),  and I'm responsible for pretraining and optimizing AIGC foundation models (including  training acceleration, scalable network architecture design, image super-resolution, image quality optimization, etc).

 I'm open to discuss on AIGC foundation models.
 If you are interested, please feel free to email me.